 Esau McCaulley is a New Testament scholar in his own right, now, because of the influence of NT Wright.
 He has written one book on Galatians, and he is now writing a second.
 McCauley also became an Anglican, but his heritage and unique experience, personally and communally, as a black man in America remains central to his identity.

 First, it fragmented into groups of people who spoke English, French, and other European languages.
-Over time, the fragmentation rippled out so that today in America we can find Spanish-speaking, Filipino-speaking, and other linguistic, ethnic and cultural huddles of believers that keep largely to themselves based on language and heritage.
+Over time, the fragmentation rippled out so that today in America we can find Spanish-speaking, Filipino-speaking, and other linguistic, ethnic and cultural huddles of believers that keep largely to themselves based on language, heritage, doctrine, the format for worship and other things.

 The Reformation splintered into many “protestant” groups, and that fragmentation exploded into the New World where Lutherans, Presbyterians, Methodists and others splintered apart from each other into various and distinct groups, and many more new denominations sprung up.
 The fragmentation continued along cultural, doctrinal, ethnic, ritualistic, racial, governmental, and other lines.

 Nowhere is this fragmentation more evident in the world than in the United States.
-In fact, statistics that show that churches are more segregated than the rest of the country (which is still pretty segregated).
+In fact, statistics that show that churches in the United States are more segregated than the rest of the country (which is still pretty segregated).

 The intersectionality (to use a very loaded term) of the disparate backgrounds, experiences and heritage of NT Wright and Esau McCaulley, and their ongoing relationship remind me of the need for unity in the Church.
 We need to come together.
 We need each other.